 3. Once the ShapeFlex is fused to the onesie, use your ruler again to trim around the square.
-Adding some type of fusible interfacing to the back is very important for getting crisp, clean squares that will not stretch out of shape.
-You’ll notice that some of my stripes warped, which is due to squeezing too many squares out of a single onesie.
-However, I didn’t mind this because I REALLY wanted to repeat the majority of my prints for consistency and design.
+Adding fusible interfacing to the back is crucial for crisp, clean squares that will not stretch out of shape.
+You’ll notice that some of my stripes warped due to squeezing too many squares out of a single onesie.
+However, I didn’t mind this because I wanted to repeat most of my prints for consistency and design.

 Generally, you’ll be able to center the cutout and repeat with the front and back of the onesie to get two usable squares from each one.
 I was able to do this with sizes from newborn to 12 months!
 In a few cases, I had to include a bit of bulky shoulder seam, but only enough that it would be easily hidden in the seams of the quilt.

-4. I used a total of 28 onesies (or baby items) for a quilt with 42 squares.
+4. I used 28 onesies (or baby items) for a quilt with 42 squares.
 I tried to get at least 2 usable squares out of each onesie (front and back).
-For the grey with yellow stripes, a 9-month jumper with shorts, I was able to get 3 out of one outfit!
-I also made creative use of a burp cloth (barely used) and velcro swaddle when I realized I needed a few more light-colored squares.
+For the grey with yellow stripes, a 9-month jumper with shorts, I got 3 out of one outfit!
+I also creatively used a burp cloth (barely used) and velcro swaddle when I realized I needed a few more light-colored squares.

-For some of the appliqued onesies, I needed to cut out the onesie and reapply it to another square.
+I needed to cut out the onesie and reapply it to another square for some of the appliqued onesies.
 For instance, if a zipper or seam line would be in the way.
 Be creative!

 7. Baste your quilt and quilt as desired.
 I used a free-motion quilting stipple pattern, creatively avoiding the appliques.
 I made my own 2 1/2″ width quilt binding from solid navy fabric.
 This was my third try, and it was the winner!